ericrogler/Green-Book/Z004b_Management_Classroom_Behavior.md

 - Enforcing a rule not currently a part of the classroom management plan or other legal entity's ruleset

 These examples typically have one of two common themes:
-1. They fail to follow their own plan
+1. Teachers/Instructors fail to follow their own plan
-2. They don't project a human being; a relatable person
+2. Teachers/Instructors don't project a human being; a relatable person

 For the first item, it goes back to what I said earlier: if you won't enforce the plan, why have the plan in the first place?